07 Exit Bus Oracle

 HashConsensus - Used to flexibly submit exit requests

-1. Oracle consensus path
+1. Oracle Consensus Path

 ValidatorsExitBusOracle also supports the standard Oracle consensus process.
 Its overall structure is consistent with AccountingOracle and is still based on: